Herpes simplex virus (HSV) II, a.k.a. genital herpes, is a virus passed on via sexual and close-quarters contact, including saliva.

 Testing and treatment for herpes

 There are some antiviral-resistant strains of HSV, in which case your treatment will change.
-Topical antiviral treatments of any kind are not very effective and their use is discouraged.
+Topical antiviral treatments of any kind are not very effective, and their use is discouraged.

 If you are pregnant or will be pregnant, the risk of transmission to your baby is high.
-If you have an active outbreak when you are due to give birth, a caesarean section is almost certain.
+If you have an active outbreak when you are due to give birth, a caesarean section is almost inevitable.

 Drugs can be used to safely treat you during pregnancy and breastfeeding.
 Acyclovir and valacyclovir are the drugs of choice during pregnancy.
 There is no added risk of cancer with HSV infection.

-Dealing emotionally
+Dealing with your diagnosis emotionally

 This virus causes probably the most distress outside of HIV, because it affects the way you feel about yourself, your body, and your relationships with your partners.
 This is understandable.
+There is a lot of stigma surrounding herpes.

 Lowered resistance is really what kicks off HSV2 (and HSV1), and you can control that to a greater or lesser degree.
-Your stress response is largely in your hands, so get some tools in the toolkit.
+Your stress response is mainly in your hands, so get some tools in the toolkit.

 That could include counselling, a case of wine and your best mates, a long run, sitting down by yourself, or herbs to calm your system.
-Figure out what works for you, and learn about your stress systems, and how you can interrupt them.
+Figure out what works for you, learn about your stress systems, and how you can interrupt them.
 It’s worth doing.
+5

 The blame game – stop it

-Getting regular STI tests, and making sure your partners do too, is really important for this very reason.
+Getting regular STI tests and making sure your partners do too is really important for this very reason.
 Don’t let someone else be in charge of your sexual health, and then blame them when it goes wrong.